 - San Gennaro was beheaded in 305 and became a martyr

-- Two ampoules with his blood are kept in the cathedral
+- Two ampullae with his blood are kept in the cathedral

-- Every year on September 19, the blood becomes liquid (the “miracle”)
+- Every year on 19th September, the blood liquefies (the “miracle”)

 - When this happens, 21 cannon shots are fired from Castel dell’Ovo